Tamales De Rajas Con Queso

-Allow to rest for 15 minutes then peel them, discard the stem, open them and discard the seeds.
-Cut peppers into strips.
+- Rest for 15 minutes then peel them, discard the stem, open them and discard the seeds.

-Prepare your other fillings to have them ready to make tamales.
-Cut the cheese and place salsa on a bowl.
+- Cut the cheese and place the salsa in a bowl.

 Make the dough

 Add lard to the dough and mix well to combine.
-You need to end with a slightly sticky dough.
-You can now taste your dough and adjust with salt if needed.
+You will end with a slightly sticky dough.
+You can now taste your dough and adjust it with salt if needed.

 Drain the corn husks and pat them dry with kitchen paper towels.